The Basics#

 Re-Arranging Pages#

-To re-arrange pages, do the following:
+To change the sequence of pages, i.e. re-arrange pages, do the following:

 import fitz